mikeroyal/Steam-Deck-Guide/Glossary.md

 [MAME](https://www.mamedev.org/) is a Arcade Machine Emulator.

 [MangoHud](https://github.com/flightlessmango/MangoHud) is a Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

+[Mesa3D](https://mesa3d.org/) is a 3D graphics library with open-source implementations of OpenGL, OpenGL ES, Vulkan, OpenCL, and more.
+Mesa 23.1 comes with support for several new Vulkan extensions for the Radeon Vulkan driver (RADV) for AMD Radeon GPUs.

 [m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.